Swiss-system tournament

-Pairing procedure
+Procedure

+The number of rounds is fixed in advance.
 During all but the first round, competitors are paired based on approximately how they have performed so far.
+After the last round, players are ranked by their score.
+If players remain tied, a tie-break score is used, such as the sum of all opponents' scores (Buchholz system).

 In the first round, competitors are paired either randomly or according to some pattern that has been found to serve a given game or sport well.
 If it is desired for top-ranked participants to meet in the last rounds, the pattern must start them in different brackets, just the same as is done in seeding of pre-ranked players for a single elimination tournament.
 In subsequent rounds, competitors are sorted according to their cumulative scores and are assigned opponents with the same or similar score up to that point.
-The pairing rules have to be quite complicated, as they have to ensure that no two players ever oppose each other twice, and to avoid giving a player some advantage as a result of chance.
+The pairing rules have to be quite complicated, as they have to ensure that no two players ever face each other twice, and to avoid giving a player some advantage as a result of chance.

 The detailed pairing rules are different in different variations of the Swiss system.
 As they are quite complicated, and it is undesirable to have a long delay between rounds to decide the pairings, the tournament organizer often uses a computer program to do the pairing.

 In chess, a specific pairing rule, called "Dutch system" by FIDE, is often implied when the term "Swiss" is used.
 The Monrad system for pairing is commonly used in chess in Denmark and Norway, as well as in other sports worldwide.
 These two systems are outlined below.